A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 in the limiting case where $g_*$ can be approximated as being constant during production.\footnote{This can directly be mapped to~\cite[eq.~(10)]{Merle:2015oja}, where the authors performed a change of variables on \eqref{eq:BoltzmannScalar}.} The functions $\mathcal{P},\mathcal{Q},\mathcal{R},\mathcal{S}$ encode all the kinematics of the processes.
 The term $\mathcal{Q}$ describes the production of scalars from Higgs bosons and hence does not depend on $f_S$, while the integral term (containing $\mathcal{R}$ and $\mathcal{S}$) describes the backreaction and therefore scales as $f_S^2$.
 The depletion of scalars by their decay into two sterile neutrinos is given by the term containing $\mathcal{P}$ and scaling linearly with $f_S$.
 For three limiting cases, the combination of~\eqref{eq:kin} and~\eqref{eq:BoltzmannScalar} can be solved analytically for the relic abundance of sterile neutrinos.
 One of these cases is basically equivalent to the one discussed in eqns.~\eqref{eq:DistributionSNIE} to~\eqref{eq:decays2}.
 For the sake of completeness, we will summarize all three of them in tab.~\ref{tab:OverviewLimitingCases}.

 \paragraph{Numerical results} We have solved eq.~\eqref{eq:BoltzmannScalar} numerically for different regimes of the couplings $\lambda$ and $y$.
-Fig.~\ref{fig:AbundanceHiggsPortalYukawa} shows lines in the space spanned by $\lambda$ and $y$ reproducing the relic abundance as observed by Planck~\cite{Ade:2015xua} for different masses $M_1$ of the sterile neutrino.
+Fig.~\ref{fig:AbundanceHiggsPortalYukawa} shows lines in the space spanned by $\lambda$ and $y$ reproducing the relic abundance as observed by Planck~\cite{Ade:2015xua} for different masses $m_s$ of the sterile neutrino.
 It is visible that there is a gap in $\lambda$, around which it is not possible to obtain the required value of the relic density without violating the Tremaine-Gunn (TG) bound~\cite{Tremaine:1979we}.
 Accordingly, the possible parameter space is clearly divided into the part to the left ($\lambda \lesssim 10^{-6.5}$), where the scalar freezes in and the part with $\lambda \gtrsim 10^{-5.5}$, where the scalar freezes out.
 In the latter regime, there exists a rather global upper limit on the Yukawa couling $y$.
 If the scalar equilibrates and the decay width of the scalar, $\propto y^2$, is too large, the particle number density of sterile neutrinos will be too high to be consistent with TG bound.

 As one of the major results of the numerical study, we present an intermediary freeze-out case in fig.~\ref{fig:SnapshotIntermeidateWIMP}.
 In this case, both the decay \emph{in and out} of equilibrium contribute in roughly equal parts to the final abundance.
 However, since the production times of these two components are significantly different, the spectrum features \emph{two} peaks.
 This shows that the simple free-streaming estimates might \emph{not} be sufficient and more elaborate anayses have to be done when assessing the observations from structure formation.
+The most advanced discussion of this mechanism, featuring a detailed account of structure formation bounds, has recently been provided in~\cite{Konig:2016dzg}.